-Transport for NSW will carry out temporary traffic management activities around the University of Wollongong to reduce congestion and ensure the safety of road users.
+Transport for NSW will carry out temporary traffic management activities around the Wollongong education precinct to reduce congestion and ensure the safety of road users.

-M1 southbound traffic exiting at University Avenue will be diverted left, to make a U-turn at the eastern roundabout - between 7.45am and 9.15am on weekdays.
+- M1 southbound traffic exiting at University Avenue will be diverted left, to make a u-turn at the eastern roundabout.

-Traffic at Irvine Street will be diverted to the University Western Access route when traffic on Northfields Avenue queues back to the M1 northbound.
+- Traffic at Irvine Street will be diverted left, to the University Western Access route.

 Bus access from University Avenue into Irvine Street will not be affected during diversions.